Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves Betting Records & Stats

-- Minnesota has played 46 games this season that finished with a combined score over 223.5 points.
+- Minnesota has played 55 games this season that ended with a combined score higher than 220.5 points.

-- Minnesota has a 231.6-point average over/under in its outings this season, 8.1 more points than this game's total.
+- The average over/under for Minnesota's contests this season is 231.6, 11.1 more points than this game's point total.

+- Minnesota has not entered a game this season with longer moneyline odds than +350.

+- Minnesota has an implied victory probability of 22.2% according to the moneyline set for this matchup.

 Timberwolves vs. Nuggets Over/Under Stats (Regular Season)